IlliniGRC/GestureRobotController/notebook/guang/README.md

 The input is Euler angles, quaternion, accelerometer, gyroscope, and magnetometer.
 It is a 96 floats array.
 The output is the best math gesture index in database encoded in one-hot arrays.
 I just finished writing code for these modes.
 The training and adjusting parameters like learning rate, number of layers, and number of hidden units will start in the next week.

-## 2022-04-05 - Choose L2 Algorithm Instead of AI

-## 2022-04-07 - from Quaternions to Euler Angles and Rotation Matrix
+## 2022-04-05 - from Quaternions to Euler Angles and Rotation Matrix

 By searching online, I find equations[^2] to convert Quaternions to Euler angles.